AATL Frequently Asked Questions

 How to add timestamp?

-See guides below to enable timestamping in the following platforms:
+See topics below to enable timestamping in the following platforms:

 What is Long-term signature validation (LTV)?